 E = essential function, M = marginal function

 - Provides appropriate supervision of youth at all times as directed by supervisor and Policy and Procedure and house protocol.
+Provides line of sight and sound supervision of youth at all times.
 (E)

 - Provides situational training as directed by the supervisor.
 Topics may include: personal hygiene, personal responsibility, health and independent living skills.
 Provides basic hygiene and health services through example and instruction.
 (E)

 - Teaches home management skills.
 Topics may include: menu planning, cooking, cleaning, operating appliances and basic home maintenance.
 (E)

 - Assures that clothing is appropriate for the youth and enforces the House’s dress code.
 (E)

 - Ensures each youth in the home has all of the rights provided in “The Rights of Children in Care at The Villages, Inc.” as adopted by the Board and printed in the Policy and Procedures Manual.
 (E)